 In the pan over low heat, melt the coconut oil and shea butter.
 Once fully combined, transfer the mixture to a bowl and add jojoba/almond oil together with essential oils.

-I hope you liked these DIY Valentine’s Day gifts ideas for him.
-If you did, don’t forget to pin it to your valentine gift ideas board to have them handy whenever you need them!
+I hope you liked these DIY Valentine’s Day gift ideas for him.
+If you did, don’t forget to pin it to your Valentine’s gift ideas board to have them handy whenever you need them!